Have a dog (or multiple dogs), but don’t have a fenced-in yard?

 This set-up works perfectly because:

-This simple tutorial explains how my father-in-law created the dual dog tie-outs on his property — which I plan to duplicate in our yard sometime soon after we return home.
+Following is a simple tutorial that explains how my father-in-law created the multi dog tie-outs on his property — which I plan to duplicate in our yard sometime soon after we return home.

 His thoughtful design ensures that: